• Skip to primary navigation

 Ingredients

-• ½ white onion thinly sliced in half rings
+• 1 small yellow or red onion thinly sliced in half rings

 • Salt to taste